 Seattle Housing Authority strives to support participants in the multiple ways that households can successfully move away from housing subsidy.
-These strategies include not only homeownership programs, but also programs that incentivize and help build savings for households transitioning to unsubsidized rental units in the private market, including a savings match program and end of participation policies for higher income households.
+These strategies include not only homeownership programs, but also programs that incentivize households transitioning to unsubsidized rental units in the private market, including a savings match program and end of participation policies for higher income households.